-- (p) Parental leave without pay does not count as service for incremental purposes.
-Periods of parental leave on full pay and at half pay are to be regarded as service for incremental progression on a pro-rata basis. - (q) Where public holidays occur during a period of paid parental leave, payment is at the rate of parental leave received, that is the public holidays occurring in a period of full pay parental leave are paid at the full rate and those occurring during a period of half pay leave are paid at the half rate. - (r) If because of an illness associated with her pregnancy an Employee is unable to continue to work then the Employee can elect to use any available paid leave (personal, annual and/or long service leave) or to take personal leave without pay. - (s) Where an Employee is entitled to paid maternity leave, but because of illness, is on paid personal, annual, or long service leave, without pay prior to the birth, such leave ceases six weeks prior to the expected date of the birth.
-The Employee then commences maternity leave with the normal provisions applying. - (t) Where, because of an illness or risk associated with her pregnancy, an Employee cannot carry out the duties of her position but is otherwise fit for work during a stated period and provides evidence of such in the form of a medical certificate, an Employer is obliged, as far as practicable, to provide employment in some other position that she is able to satisfactorily perform during the stated period with no other change to the Employee's terms and conditions of employment. - (u) In the event of a miscarriage any absence from work is to be covered by the current personal leave provisions. - (v) In the case of stillbirth, an Employee may elect to take personal leave, subject to the production of a medical certificate, or maternity leave.
-The Employee may resume duty at any time provided the Employee produces a doctor's certificate as to their fitness. - (w) An Employee who gives birth prematurely, and prior to proceeding on maternity leave shall be treated as being on maternity leave from the date leave is commenced to have the child.
-Should an Employee return to duty during the period of paid maternity leave, such paid leave ceases from the date duties are resumed. - (x) An Employee returning from parental leave has the right to resume their former position.
-Where this position no longer exists the Employee is entitled to be placed in a position nearest in status and salary to that of her former position and for which the Employee is capable or qualified in accordance with the provisions of the Fair Work Act.
+- (2) Paid special parental leave is paid leave not exceeding the amount of paid leave available to Primary Carers under subclause (a)(v) (plus superannuation). - (3) Paid special parental leave is in addition to any other non-parental leave taken.
+Paid leave available to Secondary Carers under subclause (a)(v) will also apply to eligible employees in these circumstances. - (4) If an Eligible Employee takes leave under this clause the Employer may require the Eligible Employee to provide evidence that would satisfy a reasonable person of the matters referred to in subclause (1) or to provide a certificate from a registered medical practitioner.
+The Eligible Employee must give notice to the Employer as soon as practicable, advising the Employer of the period or the expected period of the leave under this provision. - (e) Periods of paid leave set out at (a)(v) above will count as service for all purposes. - (o) Except in the case of Employees who have completed fifteen years service the period of parental leave without pay does not count as service for long service leave purposes.
+Where the Employee has completed fifteen years service the period of parental leave without pay shall count as service for long service leave purposes provided such leave does not exceed six months. - (p) Parental leave without pay does not count as service for incremental purposes.
+Periods of parental leave on full pay and at half pay are to be regarded as service for incremental progression on a pro-rata basis. - (q) Where public holidays occur during a period of paid parental leave, payment is at the rate of parental leave received, that is the public holidays occurring in a period of full pay parental leave are paid at the full rate and those occurring during a period of half pay leave are paid at the half rate. - (r) If because of an illness associated with her pregnancy an Employee is unable to continue to work then the Employee can elect to use any available paid leave (personal, annual and/or long service leave) or to take personal leave without pay. - (u) Subject to any eligibility for Paid Special Parental Leave in accordance with clause (b)(vi), - (1) in the event of a miscarriage any absence from work is to be covered by the current personal leave provisions or compassionate leave. - (2) in the case of stillbirth, an Employee may elect to take personal leave, subject to the production of a medical certificate, or parental leave.
+The Employee may resume duty at any time provided the Employee produces a doctor's certificate as to their fitness. - (w) An Employee who gives birth prematurely, and prior to proceeding on parental leave shall be treated as being on parental leave from the date such leave is commenced.
+Should an Employee return to duty during the period of paid parental leave, such paid leave ceases from the date duties are resumed.

-21. ANNUAL LEAVE
+41. ANNUAL LEAVE